DrA1ex/esp_led/README.md

 This is a basic connection scheme.
 You can use any pin for the connection (just change it in `constants.h`).

-I recommend connecting the MOSFET to the controller using a 200-ohm resistor to protect the controller pin.
-Additionally, connect the MOSFET's gate to GND with a 10k-ohm resistor to prevent unwanted activation from induced current.
+To safeguard your controller, I recommend connecting a 200-ohm resistor between the MOSFET and the controller pin.
+Additionally, connect the MOSFET's gate to GND using a 10k-ohm resistor to prevent unwanted activation due to induced currents.

+For RGB connections, the setup is similar, but you will need three separate MOSFETs for each color channel.

 ## Installation